Cinema of the Philippines: 2010s: Box office resurgence

 In 2014, The Amazing Praybeyt Benjamin, another Vice Ganda film, breaks his own record again with an estimated gross of ₱450 million.
 Meanwhile, the sequel of Kris Aquino's Feng Shui series is the highest grossing Filipino horror film.

 In 2015, a new box-office breaking record has been set as A Second Chance, the sequel of John Lloyd Cruz and Bea Alonzo's One More Chance earns PHP 556,000,000 worldwide surpassing Vice Ganda's The Amazing Praybeyt Benjamin.
 It is surpassed again by a film jointly produced by Star Cinema and Viva Films, Beauty and the Bestie, which stars Vice Ganda.

 The mid 2010s also saw broader commercial success of films produced by independent studios, with Antoinette Jadaone's Cinema One Originals Film Festival entry That Thing Called Tadhana achieving commercial success upon its commercial release in 2015, becoming the highest grossing independently produced Filipino film of all time in under 3 weeks despite facing piracy issues online during its run.

 September 2015 saw the release of Jerrold Tarog's Heneral Luna, a 2015 historical biopic film depicting General Antonio Luna's leadership of the Philippine Revolutionary Army during the Philippine–American War, produced by an independent outfit called Artikulo Uno Productions.
 Because it was independently produced, Heneral Luna initially fell prey to the commercial theater practice of dropping films after only a few screening days on the first week.
 But praise from critics and audiences alike, praising the film's writing, plot, acting, and cinematography resulted in a word of mouth campaign to bring the movie back to theaters.
 As a result, Heneral Luna become the highest grossing Filipino historical film of all time on its third week in cinemas.
 Similar word of mouth campaigns would allow critically acclaimed films like Antoinette Jadaone's That Thing Called Tadhana (commercially released in 2015) and JP Habac's I'm Drunk, I Love You (2017) to achieve broad commercial success even if they did not benefit from the large promotional budget and television cross-promotion enjoyed by commercial studio films.

+In spite of the development of independent cinema in the 21st century, Philippine cinema's long-standing star system remained firmly in place in the years prior to the COVID-19 pandemic.
+Writer-producer Kriz Gazmen, who would later become head of Star Cinema under ABS-CBN Corporation in 2022, stated that "More than the content, I think the main driver to the cinemas are the stars.
+That is what they are really paying for: star value."

+On December 10, 2019, the Supreme Court deemed the collection of amusement taxes by the Film Development Council of the Philippines (FDCP) to be unconstitutional, and ruled that its Cinema Evaluation Board should no longer award amusement tax privileges to films.